Mizuno Rentarō: Political career

+Mizuno is infamous for his role in the 1923 Kantō Massacre.
+He stoked rumors that Koreans were committing crimes or taking revenge on the Japanese.
+An indiscriminate massacre of anyone suspected to be Korean followed.
+Over 6,000 Koreans were killed by Japanese civil militias.

 At the end of 1923, after the Toranomon Incident, he was requested to return to the Cabinet as Home Minister for a third time, under the Keigo administration.

 From 1927 to 1928, Mizuno served as Minister of Education.
 As Education Minister, he took steps to purge leftist professors from Japan's imperial universities and to ban radical leftist student groups.

 In 1928, Prime Minister Tanaka Giichi attempted to appoint his close friend Fusanosuke Kuhara, a businessman noted for his radical right-wing politics and first-year member of the Diet to the post of Home Minister.
 Mizuno resigned in protest, which should have brought down Tanaka’s Cabinet.
 However, Tanaka brought Mizuno a message from Emperor Hirohito asking Mizuno to withdraw his resignation.
 The incident caused an uproar in the House of Peers and threatened to precipitate a constitutional crisis, as this would mean that the Emperor was violating a long-standing rule of not interfering directly in politics and the action was perceived to be favorable to the Rikken Seiyūkai over their rivals, the Rikken Minseitō.
 Mizuno was forced to resign once again, and Tanaka fell increasingly out of favor with the Emperor; the incident was a major force in driving Tanaka from office in 1929.

+Later life

 In his later years, Mizuno served as chairman of the Japanese Society for Rights of Authors, Composers and Publishers, and other posts.
 On 17 April 1938, Mizuno was awarded the Order of the Paulownia Flowers.
 At the end of World War II he was arrested by the Allied occupation forces and held in Sugamo Prison for Class-A war criminal charges for his position as honorary vice-chairman of the Dai-Nippon Koa Domei (Japan Pan-Asian Alliance), a war-time nationalist society, but was released on 1 September 1947 without coming to trial.
 He died on 25 November 1949 at the age of 81.